 The Renaissance man was born in 1377 in Florence, though few records of his youth survive.
 Educated in both literature and mathematics, young Brunelleschi joined the artisan class and trained as a goldsmith.
 The lines between goldsmithing and sculpture were fuzzy – as we see with both Ghiberti and Donatello – so the young Brunelleschi worked in sculpture, until a “lost competition” set him on another path.

 In 1401, Brunelleschi was one of seven participants in the very prestigious competition to choose the artist for the new set of bronze doors for Florence’s Baptistery (now located on the building’s north side).
-Seven gilded bronze panels depicting the assigned topic, the Sacrifice of Isaac, were produced.
-As is known, the ultimate winner was Lorenzo Ghiberti, who also went on to create a second set of doors known as the Gates of Paradise.
+Seven competitors had to each produce a gilded bronze panel depicting the assigned topic, the Sacrifice of Isaac.
+Brunelleschi and Lorenzo Ghiberti were the two finalists, but the winner of the commission was Lorenzo Ghiberti, who also went on to create a second set of doors known as the Gates of Paradise.
 Meanwhile, Brunelleschi decided to dedicate himself to architecture rather than sculpture.